ideaspaper/expo-sdk-example/README.md

-# React Native Example
+# Expo SDK Example

-This app is created as an example for Expo SDK.
+This app is created as an example for [Expo SDK](https://docs.expo.dev/versions/latest/).

 To run this project, you can follow the steps below: